 Or if you are into something more educational (I know my Netflix taste is a little on the smuttier side;) I have a new post with 10 Spanish Documentaries on Disney+.
 These could be for you, but also used in class someday.

 2. Read for fun

 So, as the school year wraps up and you consider sharing, proposing to present at a conference, or just putting yourself and your ideas out there.
-Do it!
+Please do it!
 I have learned so much from reflecting on my imperfect practices & allowing others to refine with me.
 We all need imperfect and real examples of teachers who are actually in the trenches doing the work.

 In the spirit of reflection, I would love to know your thoughts.
 Do any of you still read blogs?
 Or do you just follow people on social media &/or read email newsletters?
-What kinds of posts or resources that I have created have been the most helpful?
+What kinds of posts or resources I have created have been the most helpful?
 What would you be interested to read about this summer or in the future?
 Feel free to send me an email with longer responses if you would prefer.

 For those of you who are OG readers, thank you for learning and growing with me!

 Originally posted 5.29.20 by Allison Wienhold & most recently updated 5.2.23